davoclavo/rubber/README.md

-# 🦆 Rubber - Your AI-Powered PR Review Buddy
+# 🦆 Rubber - less stuck, more quack

-Rubber is a command-line tool that helps you review GitHub Pull Requests by providing automated analysis and AI-powered code review feedback.
+Rubber is a command-line tool that helps you review GitHub Pull Requests by providing automated analysis and code review feedback.
 Think of it as having a helpful pair programming buddy available 24/7.

-## 🚀 Features
+## Features

 - View recent PRs in a repository
 - Detailed PR analysis including: